Azrand/kickstarter-analysis/README.md

 ### Comparative Analysis Between Successful, Failed, and Canceled

-When we dive into the numbers and look at which month is best to launch a successful campaign, there is one month that stands out as the worst month – December.
-December’s success rate was 49%, with a total of 75 campaigns launched, 37 were successful, 35 failed, and 3 were canceled.
+When we dive into the numbers and look at which month is best to launch a successful campaign, one month stands out as the worst month – December.
+December’s success rate was 49%, with 75 campaigns launched, 37 were successful, 35 failed, and 3 were canceled.
-Overall, from 2009 to 2017, there was a grand total of 1,369 plays that launched a Kickstarter campaign.
-839 of them were successful, 493 of them failing, and 37 canceled.
-If one was to launch a campaign during this time frame, there would have been a 61% of it being successful.
+Overall, from 2009 to 2017, there was a total of 1,369 plays that launched a Kickstarter campaign.
+839 were successful, 493 of them failing, and 37 canceled.
+If one were to launch a campaign during this time frame, there would have been a 61% of it being successful.

 ### Percentage of Success by Launch Date